analogdevicesinc/ai8x-training/README.md

 ### Active Processors and Layers

 For each layer, a set of active processors must be specified.
-The number of active processors must be the same as the number of input channels for the layer, and the input data for that layer must be located in data memory instances accessible to the selected processors.
+The number input channels for the layer must be equal to or a multiple of the active processors, and the input data for that layer must be located in data memory instances accessible to the selected processors.

 It is possible to specify a relative offset into the data memory instance that applies to all processors. _Example:_ Assuming HWC data format, specifying the offset as 8192 bytes will cause processors 0-3 to read their input from the second half of data memory 0, processors 4-7 will read from the second half of data memory instance 1, etc.